 Weevils may cause damage to various plants, grasses, and trees with a diverse feeding habit that varies by species.
 Species like the bluegrass weevil infest both golf courses and tennis courts, causing enough damage to call for a series of insecticides to be used annually in order to keep damage to a minimum.
-Different species of weevils may be found in crops, fields, lumber yards, greenhouses, and in varying grasslands throughout New England.
+Different species of weevils may be found in crops, fields, lumber yards, greenhouses, and in varying grasslands.
 Certain species are nocturnal feeders, and most damage may not be found until after certain plants are moved, for instance to replant, or are sold.

 What do weevils eat?